An Evolution of Technology Education at Purdue

 Purdue Polytechnic Institute

 Recognizing that dramatic change is needed in higher education — and, in science, technology, engineering, and math (STEM) disciplines, particularly — to better serve the needs of business and industry, the College of Technology was officially renamed the Purdue Polytechnic Institute in May 2015.
 The new name signifies a major transformation which is impacting curricula, learning and teaching methods, learning spaces, how students are assessed, use-inspired research, and industry and community engagement.
-We are designing a learning experience which will produce graduates who not only have deep technical knowledge, applied skills, and relevant experiences in their chosen discipline but also problem solving, critical thinking, innovation, and communication skills sought by industries and communities.
+We designed a learning experience which produces graduates who not only have deep technical knowledge, applied skills, and relevant experiences in their chosen discipline but also problem solving, critical thinking, innovation, and communication skills sought by industries and communities.

-Deans of the College of Technology
+Deans of the College